EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-inputs-and-outputs.md

 Eventually we created a _separate_ pipeline using an older syntax that was compatible with the Git plugin, and we had our main pipeline trigger this pipeline when it needed to make a commit.

-As for publishing to S3, there is a [Jenkins S3 publisher plugin](https://github.com/jenkinsci/pipeline-aws-plugin) that may be configured to publish artifacts to S3.
-In both instances the plugins could be configured via IaC by modifying our earlier Jenkins deployment configuration referenced by the helmfile.
-Redeploying the CI system in order to allow a pipeline to push a file to S3 felt heavy-handed.

 *pipeline.yaml*

 ```groovy